Deep dyslexia: Continuum model

 The "Glosser and Friedman (continuum) model" is based upon the concept that deep dyslexia and phonological dyslexia are opposite endpoints on a "continuum" of reading disability.
 Deep dyslexia appears to be a more severe form of phonological dyslexia; however, symptoms in patients can change over time so that an initial diagnosis of deep dyslexia is later better described as strictly a phonological dyslexia.
 These observations suggest recovery is possible along the semantic pathway.

 Friedman justifies the continuum hypothesis with two sets of evidence.
 The first involves five patients who started with deep dyslexia, but whose disorders shifted to phonological dyslexia during recovery.
 Semantic paralexias were the first symptom to diminish, either partially or totally, in each case and then other symptoms were resolved to varying degrees after that.
 However, nonword reading was always the last symptom to go and complete recovery was never reached by any patient.

 Her second set of evidence in support of the continuum was found in her review of eleven patients with deep or phonological dyslexia in whom she found a predictable succession of symptoms.
 She placed great emphasis on the order in which reading symptoms emerged (poor nonword reading first, then visual errors, then noun > functor, then noun > verb, concrete > abstract, and finally, semantic errors) and suggested that the continuum hypothesis was supported by this pattern of symptoms.

 Connectionist model

 The "connectionist model" suggests that the phonological and semantic features of a word are activated, but this activation decays at a rate too quick for cognitive processing- thus, errors in speech output are produced as a result of this fading activation.
 This hypothesis explains the broad symptom-complex of deep dyslexics without resorting to a multiple loci damage approach as seen in other models.
-It eliminates the need to attribute a specific locus of damage to each symptom of deep dylsexia, and instead states that all symptoms are due to decay of a large activation area.
+It eliminates the need to attribute a specific locus of damage to each symptom of deep dyslexia, and instead states that all symptoms are due to decay of a large activation area.